joshfarhi/joshfarhi/README.md

 # 💫 About Me:
-🔭 I’m currently working with Next.js, Shadcn, Clerk, and Python to create dashboards for businesses.<br>🌱 I’m currently learning Python<br>💬 Ask me about my recent trip to Vietnam!<br>⚡ Fun fact: I was born in New Hampshire, grew up in North Carolina, and finally settled on the West Coast.
+🔭 I’m currently working with Next.js to create dashboards for businesses.<br>🌱 I’m currently learning Python<br>💬 Ask me about my recent trip to Asia!<br>⚡ Fun fact: I was born in New Hampshire, grew up in North Carolina, and finally settled on the West Coast.

 ## 🌐 Socials: